 Not a tenant?
 View our homeowner repair responsibilities page.

-Living in a new-build home still under warranty?
-Visit our new-build repairs page.
+Living in a new-build home still under warranty or defect period?
+Visit our new build repairs page.

 Tenants' repair responsibilities